 I love pears.
-They are probably my favorite fruit, so I honestly didn’t wait until the pears were over ripened to make sorbet.
-They almost never look perfect, but a few scars here and there add personality.
-Who wants a flawless, smooth, perfectly round, juicy pear who hasn’t seen the world and is full of old stories about its journey from its homeland?...Okay maybe everyone.
+They are probably my favorite fruit, so I honestly didn’t wait until the pears were overripe to make ginger pear sorbet.
+They almost never look perfect, but a few scars here and there adds personality.
+Who wants a flawless, smooth, perfectly round, juicy pear who hasn’t seen the world and is full of old stories about its journey from its homeland?
+Okay, maybe everyone.
 I digress, my point is that you should not judge a pear by its cover.
-Peel the skin and each one is juicy, and soft with a slight gritty texture.
+Peel the skin and each one is juicy, and soft with a slightly gritty texture.

 This next part is simple.
-All ingredients go into the blender...the simple sugar (water/sugar), pears, lemon juice, and ginger.
-I used ground ginger since I’d just run out of fresh, but I bet the taste would really brighten if you used grated fresh ginger... probably should double the amount if not using ground.
+All ingredients go into the blender: the simple sugar (see above), pears, lemon juice, and ginger.
+I used ground ginger since I’d just run out of fresh, but I bet the taste would really brighten if you used grated fresh ginger.
+I would double the amount of fresh ginger if not using ground.
 Blend for 30 seconds to a minute and pour it into a metal pan or an ice cream maker if you have it.
 I used a pan since I haven’t found our ice cream maker since we moved nine months ago.
 Cover it in the freezer and leave it be for a few.
 Freezing for 4-8 hours should do the trick.
 Stir it every couple hours if using the pan method.
 When it’s ready to serve, take it out five minutes prior to give it time to soften.
-You don’t want to be jabbing at it like you’re angry and ruin those perfectly round ice cream scoops since you didn’t let it soften.

 p.s.
 Despite how awesome I might appear online, mistakes happen.
 If you happen to spot one on this recipe, save your fellow cooks a disaster and let me know by using the contact form.